austince/flink-ci-flink/docs/ops/deployment/docker.md

 ### Advanced customization

-If you want to further customize the Flink image, for example, for the following purposes:
+There are several ways in which you can further customize the Flink image:

 * install custom software (e.g. python)
 * enable (symlink) optional libraries or plugins from `/opt/flink/opt` into `/opt/flink/lib` or `/opt/flink/plugins`